mbakli/DistributedMobilityDB/README.md

   * It partitions the input relation into shards that preserve spatiotemporal data locality and load balancing.
   * It provides a two-level (global and local) distributed indexing scheme to reduce the global transmission cost and local computation cost.
 * Spatial and Spatiotemporal Processing
-  * It provides an execution engine that transforms a SQL query into a distributed plan that is executed on a cluster.
+  * It provides an adaptive execution engine that transforms a SQL query into a distributed plan that is executed on a cluster.
 * Declarative Query Language
   * It provides declarative SQL functions for data partitioning as well as mapping declarative SQL queries into distributed execution strategies.